Greg-R/spiavalonfpga/ftdi/README.md

 ## Problem 1

-There are probably many ways to solve the boot problem.
-This method uses a simple systemd service.

-Copy the file rmmod_ftdi.service to this directory:

-/etc/systemd/system/multi-user.target.wants

-Now enable the service with this command:

-sudo systemctl enable rmmod_ftdi.service

-That is all that is required.
-Now on the next boot, the interferring kernel modules will be removed.

-## Problem 2

 If there is an error in the Julia program, the FTDI device will not be closed and it will hang up.
 The easiest way to fix this is to unplug-plug the device.